andresaugusto/SIMON/README.md

 ![preview](images/IMG_6078.png)

-I am sim[]n.
-A visually abstracted take on the 1978 audio/visual challenge of memory.
+The 1978 audio/visual challenge of memory, abstracted into the universally accessible.

 ## Getting Started